skhan-tech/skhan-tech.github.io/_posts/2020-02-16-Lending-Club-Loan-Analysis.md

 | Good Loans  | 458,551     |92.59%   |
 | Bad Loans   | 36,691      |7.41%    |

-However, if we change the perspective here are remove all current a late note (i.e. loans where we have not outcome yet) then we get a very different picture:
+However, if we change the perspective here and remove all current or late loans (i.e. loans where we have not outcome yet) then we get a very different picture:

 | Ex.
 Current | Count       | Percent |